 DAS allows you to centrally manage and monitor your on-premises databases and cloud databases.
 This reduces your management costs by more than 50%.
-The operational faults can also be significantly fewer.
+The operational faults can also be significantly reduced.

-and real-time performance of all the database instances in different clusters and
+trends and real-time performance of all the database instances in different clusters